XSyracuse/ECAM/README.md

 CRJ EICAS using HTML5

-Plan on taking packet from data getter ExtPlane possibly convert to Websocket then send using JSON to HTML rendering
+python client rx's XHSI packets and forwards it on WebSocketServer. sends data using JSON thrn rendered with HTML rendering